-Whilst the addition of a high quality garden structure such as a gazebo, summerhouse or log cabin will provide lots of benefits to the property owner in terms of style, design, usability and practicality there are a number of considerations that you should make prior to purchasing or installing the structure.
+Adding a high-quality garden structure such as a gazebo, summerhouse, or log cabin will provide lots of benefits to the property owner regarding style, design, usability and practicality.
+However, it would be best to consider several things before purchasing or installing the structure.

-Regardless of the type of garden structure you are looking to purchase it is important that you select a design that is going to be appropriate to your requirements in terms of the finished appearance.
-This is because not all our garden buildings will suit all garden designs.
+Regardless of the type of garden structure you want, you must select a design appropriate to your requirements regarding the finished appearance.
+Only some of our garden buildings will suit all garden designs.

-Depending on the size of your garden, patio or terrace we have lots of options available for you to choose from.
-However when picking the size make sure that the design you like will fit into the amount of space you have available otherwise you might find you have made an expensive mistake.
-For this reason we suggest you carefully measure the space at least twice or an even better solution is to mark out the buildings footprint on the ground as this will give a good visual reference as to how the structure may influence the space.
+Depending on the size of your garden, patio or terrace, we have lots of options available for you to choose from.
+However, when picking the size, make sure that the design you like will fit into the space you have open otherwise, you might find you have made an expensive mistake.
+For this reason, we suggest you carefully measure the area at least twice.
+An even better solution is to mark out the footprint of the building on the ground, as this will give an excellent visual reference to how the structure may influence the space.

-To aid you with your purchasing decision we have detailed some of our most popular structures suitable for different size gardens
+To aid your purchasing decision, we have detailed some of our most popular structures suitable for different size gardens.

 Medium Size Gardens

-If you are overlooked by neighbours is there a solution that will help to improve your privacy when using the space.
-For example some of our gazebos such as the Morten, Waldemar and Marit designs have solid side walls and an open front which screens the view from behind whilst maintaining an open aspect to the front elevation of the building.
+If neighbours overlook you, is there a solution that will help to improve your privacy when using the space?
+For example, some of our pavilions, such as the Konstantin, Waldemar, and Dellinger designs, have solid side walls and an open front which screens the view from behind whilst maintaining an open aspect to the front elevation of the building.

-If you live in an area that is exposed to high winds consider whether it is practical to install a garden building in the first place?
-Having said that a number of solution`s for these kinds of installations are available including bolt down anchors and ground spikes which are designed to fix the structure securely to the ground.
+If you live in an area exposed to high winds, consider whether it is practical to install a garden building in the first place.
+Several solutions for these kinds of installations are available, including bolt-down anchors and ground spikes designed to securely fix the structure to the ground.

-If the answer to this is yes then pay careful attention to the height of the structure otherwise you could find yourself breaking local planning laws.
+If the answer to this is yes, pay careful attention to the structure's height; otherwise, you could break local planning laws.

-If you plan on spending a lot of time inside your log cabin or summerhouse we recommend you consider how much light will get into the building if it is located close to any large trees.
-Furthermore you may also find that a build up of moss and lichen appears on the roof of the structure which can look unsightly if left untreated.
+Consider how much light will get into the building if it is close to large trees.
+Furthermore, you may also find that a build-up of moss and lichen appears on the roof of the structure, which can look unsightly if left untreated.